 Are you scratching your head and wondering what fun school holiday activities Brisbane has to offer your kids?

 Fret none, we’ve done OUR homework and compiled a huge list of Brisbane school holidays ideas for you.
 I love the summer holidays in Brisbane because there is always so much to do!!
-This list of school holiday ideas will take the hard work out of thinking about the best ideas of things to do in Brisbane with kids these December/January summer 2022 school holidays.
-Our comprehensive guide of the best school holiday activities over the December/January summer school holidays will help make your life so much easier!
+This list of school holiday ideas will take the hard work out of thinking about the best ideas of things to do in Brisbane with kids these summer 2023 school holidays.
+Our comprehensive guide of the best school holiday activities over the December and January school holidays will help make your life so much easier!

 We’ve listed the best of the best What’s On in Brisbane for the school holidays.
 Here you will find what to do in Brisbane, where to go and what’s on for Brisbane school holidays this summer!
 Got teenagers?
 Find things to do with teenagers in Brisbane (that aren’t lame!) too.

 - Lord Mayor’s Children’s Program – free kids shows

 - Museum of Brisbane – kids program (their air-con is awesome!)

 - Imaginator located behind the Maritime Museum in South Bank